-The Control Panel LED Display shows the menu items you select from the menu map on page #11.
+The control panel LED display shows the menu items you select from the menu map on page #12.
 When a menu function is selected, the display will show immediately the first available option for the selected menu function.
 To select a menu item, press <ENTER>.

-Press the <MENU> button repeatedly until you reach the desired menu function.
 Use the <UP> and <DOWN> buttons to navigate the menu options.
-Press the <SAVE> button to select the menu function currently displayed, or to enable a menu option.
+Press the <ENTER> button to select the menu function currently displayed, or to enable a menu option.
 To return to the previous option or menu without changing the value, press the <MENU> button.